 This Instant Pot Kalua Pork recipe has only three ingredients and is ready in 90 minutes!
 There is no shredding needed since this pork literally falls apart while cooking and is ready to serve out of the pot.
 You have to make this ASAP!

-This recipe is for Kalua Pork in your Instant Pot.
-No, not the espresso rum Kahlúa you are thinking of.
+This recipe for Instant Pot Kalua Pork is one of my absolute favorites.
+It's not the espresso rum Kahlúa you might be thinking of.
 Kalua literally means “cooked in an underground oven” and is a traditional Hawaiian dish that takes many hours to make.
 It's delicious and you should definitely try the real thing when you are in Hawaii.
-However, there is an easy shortcut to make a copycat version in your Instant Pot in a lot less time!
-You can also make this in your slow cooker, it just takes a little longer.
+However, there is an easy shortcut to make a copycat version in your Instant Pot or slow cooker in a lot less time.

 This is the perfect recipe to feed a crowd or for a simple weeknight meal.
-There are only 4 ingredients and so many ways to enjoy it.
-I have some ideas at the end of the recipe.
+There are only 3 ingredients and so many ways to enjoy it.

 Instant Pot Kalua Pork

 - Instant Pot or electric pressure cooker or slow cooker

 - 4 pound pork shoulder or butt with bone-in (can make without bone too!)

 - Cut the pork into pieces, this doesn't have to be exact or even but I find in the Instant Pot it cooks better this way.
 You will have to cut around the bone so just be creative.
 I cut mine into 6 pieces.
 If you are making this in the slow cooker, you do not need to cut it up.